WhiteHouse/source-code-policy/pages/Implementation.md

 **Code Repositories**

 Accessible repositories for the storage, discussion, and modification of custom code are a critical portion of both the Government-wide reuse and OSS pilot program portions of this policy.
-Covered agencies should utilize existing code repositories and common third-party repository platforms as necessary to comply with this policy.<sup id="fnr43"><a href="#fn43">43</a></sup>  Project Open Source will contain additional guidance on using custom code repositories as related to achieving the objectives of this policy.
+Covered agencies should use existing code repositories and common third-party repository platforms as necessary to comply with this policy.<sup id="fnr43"><a href="#fn43">43</a></sup>  Project Open Source will contain additional guidance on using custom code repositories as related to achieving the objectives of this policy.

 **Code Inventories and Discovery**